Join us on March 15th, for a one-hour talk presented by Joshua Caldwell, PhD, Director of the

-Bio: Dr. Joshua Caldwell was awarded his bachelors of Chemistry from Virginia Tech in 2000 before attending the University of Florida where he received his PhD in Physical Chemistry in 2004 where he applied resistively detected magnetic resonance methods to investigate electron-nuclear spin coupling within low-dimensional quantum wells and heterostructures.
-He accepted a postdoctoral fellowship at the Naval Research Laboratory, where through optical spectroscopy he worked to expand our understanding of defects within wide-band gap semiconductors.
-He was transitioned to permanent staff in 2007, where he transitioned to the fields of nanophotonics, investigating coupling phenomena within plasmonic materials.
-More recently, Dr. Caldwell merged his prior work in wide band gap semiconductor materials with his efforts in nanophotonics, leading to his efforts to use undoped, polar dielectric crystals for low-loss, sub-diffraction optics, with an focus on the opportunities afforded by two dimensional crystals.
-Dr. Caldwell was awarded a sabbatical at the University of Manchester with Prof. Kostya Novoselov in 2013-2014, investigating the use of van der Waals crystals such as hexagonal boron nitride for mid-IR to THz nanophotonics.
-He later accepted a tenured Associate Professorship at Vanderbilt University within the Mechanical Engineering in June, 2017.
-He is a four time recipient of the NRL Alan Berman Best Pure Science Paper Award, an NRL Thomas Edison Best Patent Award winner, and was recently chosen as a Fellow of the Materials Research Society.
-He has published over 140 papers, >5300 citations and 10 patents.
+Bio – Prof. Joshua Caldwell is the Flowers Family Chancellor Faculty Fellow and Associate Professor of Mechanical Engineering and the current Director of the Interdisciplinary Materials Science Ph.D.
+Program at Vanderbilt University.
+He was awarded his Bachelor of Chemistry from Virginia Tech in 2000 before heading to the University of Florida where he received his PhD in Physical Chemistry in 2004.
+There he used magnetic resonance methods to investigate electron-nuclear spin coupling within low-dimensional quantum wells and heterostructures.
+He accepted a postdoctoral fellowship at the Naval Research Laboratory in 2005, using optical spectroscopy as a means of understanding defects within wide-band gap semiconductors.
+He was transitioned to permanent staff in 2007, where he began work in the field of nanophotonics, investigating coupling phenomena within plasmonic materials.
+Prof. Caldwell merged his prior work in wide band gap semiconductor materials with his efforts in nanophotonics, leading to his work exploiting undoped, polar dielectric crystals for lowloss, sub-diffractional infrared optics.
+He is a three-time recipient of the highly competitive NRL Nanoscience Institute grants and was promoted to senior (supervisory) staff at NRL in 2012.
+He was awarded a sabbatical at the University of Manchester with Prof. Kostya Novoselov in 2013-2014, investigating the use of van der Waals crystals such as hexagonal boron nitride for mid-IR to THz nanophotonics, where he demonstrated the natural hyperbolic response of this material.
+During his time at NRL he was a 4-time recipient of the Alan Berman Best Pure Science Paper Award and received the Thomas Edison Best Patent Award for his dry transfer technique for 2D materials.
+In 2017 he accepted a tenured Associate Professorship at Vanderbilt University within the Mechanical Engineering Department.
+He was elected as a Fellow of the Materials Research Society in 2020 and has published over 160 papers, >8300 citations and 11 patents, with two more pending.

-For more information about this seminar, please contact Leah Abraha at email@example.com.
+For more information about this hybrid event, please contact: